tum-ai/space/README.md

   3. Combine existing systems like application systems into a more managable and extensible format

 ## Organization
 Project planning is done over [Linear](https://linear.app/tum-ai/project/tumai-space-5b8716e29acb).
-All relevant issues and tasks are placed there, the GitHub issues in this repository are outdated and will slowly be removed.
+All relevant issues and tasks are placed there, the GitHub issues in this repository are not relevant and will not be pursued.

 See [here](#working-on-a-linear-ticket) for how to work and develop on a Linear ticket.